 On pages 10/11 of the application form, you will find a form entitled ‘Checklist of documents to be sent at stage 2’.
 This document is a checklist of documents that must be sent at stage 2 of the accreditation process.
 You must mark an ‘x’ if you have the corresponding documentation.
 If the documentation does not apply, then mark ‘N/A’.
 If you do not have a particular document, then leave the field blank. *Note that some assistance is provided when accumulating all the required documentation – see ‘Stage 2 – Submission of Accompanying Documents & Evidence’.

 The initial information provided to us will be inspected and assessed by a member of our Evaluation Council.
 If all the information provided is deemed satisfactory and complete, then the institution will be awarded provisional accreditation status and added to our website.
-We can move onto the next stage in the process.
+We can then move onto the next stage in the process.
 If it does not, we may inform the institution why they are unlikely to gain accreditation at this point, and then provide advice and guidance on ways they can improve or rectify the problems we find.

 Stage 2 – Submission of Accompanying Documents & Evidence